vstarcevic/codility/README.md

 # Codility solutions
-This project presents codility exams solved in C# with test cases
+This project presents codility tasks solved in C# with test cases